SnowBroScott/emberhold-canonical/docs/status.md

 # Status
 **Where the build is and what's left.** The single status board.

-Last session: **2026-07-18** — *doc-protocol repair, a ledger cleanup, and the wall's v1 commit capstone.* Opened by catching that 07-17's botched wrap had spawned an over-correction — a "Scott sets every status" rule + a compliance checkpoint — that mistook sloppiness for the cure and would have stripped jAIne's judgment from the model.
-Verified by live reconciliation that the poison **never reached canon** (the addendum + START-HERE were inert scratch, never committed); restored the model (jAIne sets statuses as reasoned judgment out loud, Scott overrules) and committed the catch-up — the six 07-17 decisions, plus the sync-to-origin rule folded into `session-protocol`.
-Then a live defect: **SnowDad's Vault spendable read 0** despite 106 lifetime.
-Bisected against Cade/May (both correct) → isolated to SnowDad, not global, not adults-as-a-class.
-Root cause **debit-side, not phantom**: three June *test* self-redemptions (total 150) exceeded current earnings (106), and `member_spendable` clamps to 0 — the quests that funded them were pruned during testing, orphaning the redemptions.
-Cleaned up (3 redemption rows + 1 `activity_log` row deleted; spendable reconciled to 106).
-Two real findings fell out (see the 07-18 resolved section).
-Avatar **cut-method solved** — fill corners `#1A110B`, the app clips to a circle, no cutting; batch script pending casting.
-And the capstone: **the wall's adult-verified turn-in commit** — conceptualized identity-bound, then walked back to adult-verify once recon showed identity-bound attribution is a data-layer P4×L8 build; a frontend-only Lovable build is running now.
-That takes the wall to **v1 for own-hold — pending the commit glass-verify.**
+Last session: **2026-07-18 (evening)** — *avatar transport shipped, and a three-item QA burn-down.* The long-tabled Gate-A roster item came off the shelf and landed end-to-end: 48-avatar roster live, tier-tagged free/founder (16/32), founder gate built and dormant, re-forge run on the glass.
+Around it: three QA fixes shipped (Ranks per-member completed-quest expand, phone + wall; calendar month view now shows the whole visible month past + future, phone + wall; the "hero" vocab leak in the wall's claim picker killed).
+One QA item (#5 "hold admin role") reclassified as distribution-era support tooling, not a home-hold fix.
+One live defect found and fixed twice over: invalidated avatar picks were rendering their raw id as large text (the "ugly number") — a render-fallback ("the floor") is building at close to render a clean placeholder instead.
+Two real open findings surfaced (re-forge reach across the 13; render fallback pending glass-verify) plus four new P4×L8 audit inputs from the gate's new DB objects.

-Last session (prior): **2026-07-17** — *came in to "finish the wall display"; left with the wall feature-complete for Scott's own hold.* The full interaction layer got built in one long session: the display-mode on-ramp (profile entry → adult PIN → agenda/calendar launch selector), idle drift-home to a named resting state, responsive avatar tiles, an exit affordance (hold lockup → PIN → out), the **complete propose tier** (claim a bounty · turn in a quest · request a reward), the Vault relocated into the member popup (affordable-only, audience-filtered, motivating empty state), a decoupled ~10s data poll, a seamless feed ticker, and tappable view-only calendar event detail with member-color pills. **The membrane held through all of it** — the wall proposes; it never mints, spends, approves, or edits.
-Two recons paid rent: one confirmed on-behalf claim/turn-in needs no new data path (the parent-role RLS exemption already covers it), one caught that the canonical docs still described the wall as *fenced / never built* — the docs had diverged from the live codebase on a load-bearing surface (a fresh Code clone was 78 commits behind origin; see the local-clone rule, LOCKED in decisions.md 2026-07-17). *Close-out note: the first wrap attempt was sloppy (truncated status, wrong decisions format) and was rolled back.
-A follow-on over-correction — a "Scott sets every status" rule plus a compliance checkpoint — mistook the disease (sloppiness) for the cure (stripping jAIne's judgment) and was discarded, never canon.
-Resolved 2026-07-18: the six 07-17 decisions are committed with statuses set (jAIne's call, as always), and the sync-to-origin rule is folded into session-protocol.*
+Last session (prior): **2026-07-18 (day)** — *doc-protocol repair, a ledger cleanup, and the wall's v1 commit capstone.* Opened by catching that 07-17's botched wrap had spawned an over-correction — a "Scott sets every status" rule + a compliance checkpoint — that mistook sloppiness for the cure and would have stripped jAIne's judgment from the model.
+Verified by live reconciliation that the poison never reached canon; restored the model and committed the catch-up (the six 07-17 decisions + the sync-to-origin rule folded into session-protocol).
+Then a live defect: SnowDad's Vault spendable read 0 despite 106 lifetime — root-caused to debit-side test cruft (three June self-redemptions of 150 > 106 earnings, clamped to 0), cleaned up.
+And the capstone: the wall's adult-verified turn-in commit, walked back from identity-bound to adult-verify once recon showed identity-bound attribution is a data-layer P4×L8 build.

-Last session (prior): **2026-07-16** — *came in to close pending-verifies; the discipline earned its rent inside five minutes.* Session opened by eyeballing `b31c92c` on the live app per the "log lies until a human uses it" rule — and the eyeball caught a **roster regression on the real family board** (The W Drapers): board Roster and switch picker showed "No one in the household yet" while Ranks correctly showed all four members.
-Ran it as a **read-only diagnosis** (Code, auto-off, Sonnet): refuted the working-tree theory, confirmed the data is clean (all four profiles `status='active'` via a live read), and confirmed jAIne's hypothesized NULL security asymmetry does NOT exist (both paths fail-closed).
-Real root cause found by **Lovable, live**: the `public` tables carried **zero Data-API grants for `authenticated`** — every signed-in query died at the permission layer before RLS.
-Grants restored across all 14 tables; roster now populates live. **The fourth live-schema-drift instance** — the defect was in DB state no migration file describes.
-Separately: shipped the **pending-member routing fix** (`28ab40d`) from the prior turn's brief, and **resolved "all quiet at the hold"** as working-as-intended, not a bug.
-Through-line: the session-open "eyeball it first" discipline caught a live bug on the real family board *before* any new work started, and trust-the-lane (Lovable had live-DB eyes Code and jAIne didn't) found what neither could.
+Last session (prior): **2026-07-17** — *came in to "finish the wall display"; left with the wall feature-complete for Scott's own hold.* Full interaction layer built in one session (on-ramp, idle drift-home, responsive tiles, exit affordance, the complete propose tier, the Vault-in-popup, ~10s poll, seamless ticker, tappable calendar detail).
+The membrane held throughout — the wall proposes; it never mints, spends, approves, or edits.

 Key: ✅ DONE (verified) · 🟡 PENDING VERIFY · ⬜ OUTSTANDING · 🅿️ PARKED · 🔵 VALIDATED (no build needed)